laguz/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 Also note - there's a lot more than 2 ideas above.
 Throughout the week, whenever you have finished the daily assignment baseline, you can always come back and add more functionality to your lambdata (including ideas of your own)!

+#### Canvas Turn in
+Please turn in your `helper_functions.py` file to Canvas.

 ## Resources and Stretch Goals

+Check out steps 3 to 6 if you would like to attempt a stretch goal.
+I would recommend trying to figure this out on your own!
+Remember to check documentation and Google!

 The [official Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/) can help you if you get stuck with the assignment.
 Make sure to use Test PyPI!